 About one-third of Legal Departments do this well.
 The remaining two-thirds would be well-served to draft, distribute and discuss their billing expectations now – before law firms unveil rate increases in January.

 It’s foolish to spend time repeating or communicating a frequently used precedent – or worse, correcting any mistakes from the use of the wrong one.
-These can be easily compiled and shared on a company intranet, law firm portals, or even a low-tech Microsoft Word document.
+These can be easily compiled and shared on a company intranet, external resource portals, internal client portal, or even a low-tech Microsoft Word document.
+Legal operations software enable in-house legal teams to service internal clients more efficiently by letting them self-serve.

-About one-third of Legal Departments do this at least moderately well, and interestingly, more firms have this in development (34%) than say they do not do it at all (32%).
+About one-third of in-house legal teams do this at least moderately well, and interestingly, more firms have this in development (34%) than say they do not do it at all (32%).

-This is another area where a little action can have a sizeable benefit.
-According to the Association of Corporate Counsel, the average Legal Department reviews 2,198 contracts every year, or 173 per lawyer.
+With legal operations, this is another area where a little action can have a sizeable benefit.
+According to the Association of Corporate Counsel, the average in-house Legal Department reviews 2,198 contracts every year, or 173 per lawyer.
 Because this is such a high volume of work, any process improvement now is worth the future time savings.

 More than half (53%) of in-house teams do not currently use contract playbooks.
 It’s unfortunate: Playbooks with contract positions not only save lawyers time, they lower risk by ensuring consistent adherence to the latest negotiated position.
 Moreover, they allow business units to complete deals more efficiently – and in a year like 2021, decreasing sales cycle time can be a major advantage.